How To Increase Playback Speed in Videos

 Adjust YouTube Video Speed

 If your primary goal is to speed up YouTube videos, the option is now built-in.
-The steps are pretty simple, and you can adjust the playback rate from 0.25x speed to 2x.
+The steps are simple: adjust the playback rate from 0.25x speed to 2x.

 Change Playback Speed – Windows Media Player

-Sometimes the video you want to speed up is a downloaded movie, such as a .avi, .wmv, or .mp4 video.
+Sometimes the video you want to speed up is downloaded, such as a .avi, .wmv, or .mp4 video.
 In this case, I would use Windows Media Player enhancements.
 The free program is included with most versions of Microsoft Windows.

 To Adjust Windows Media Playback Speed